The technology and natural environment connection.

 Looking on the Internet recently for some of the top attractions to visit when in England, eight of the top 10 listed visited suggestions included cultural heritage sites and stately homes – think Stonehenge and Windsor Castle and Great Park for a start.
 Their common denominator apart from being steeped in history, are the grounds in which they are set.

-As England meanders through a late Spring to the tune of the Queen’s recent jubilee celebrations and the expectant haze of a glorious summer, the country’s premier gardens are getting ready to put on a show.
+As England meanders through Spring and the expectant haze of a glorious summer, the country’s premier gardens are getting ready to put on a show.
 Each year, Britain’s gardens play host to more than 100 million visitors from all over the world as well as enchanting we locals.
 This number declined somewhat during the pandemic but as noted by the Association for Visitor Attractions (Alva), outdoor attractions have led the sector’s recovery as their popularity remains steady and is growing.

 Resplendent in their beauty and evoking feelings of pleasure, awe, and peace by all who stroll their paths, these natural beauties are also keepers of living history.
 What tales of love and betrayal have they witnessed over their time?
 They have been and remain, the observers to new worlds too, with new species brought back to England from foreign climes and planted in the country’s verdant soil to grow and prosper and remind visitors of their heritage and the excitement of the age of discovery, for example.

 The world’s original recorded gardens, as in the planned cultivation of plants, is said to be some 9000 BCE.
 Back then, they were primarily cultivated for food purposes.
 The oldest gardens – planted for pleasure – are believed to have been started in Egypt, with one of the world’s most ancient, cultivated garden layouts located in Pasargadae in Iran, which became a prototype for Western Asian architecture and design.